How to Drain a Small Amount of Engine Oil

 Conclusion

-Assuming you would like a summary of the blog post titled “How to Drain a Small Amount of Engine Oil”: The post begins by stating that it is important to check and change your engine oil regularly in order to keep your car running smoothly.
+Assuming you would like a summary of the blog post titled “How to Drain a Small Amount of Engine Oil”: The post begins by stating that it is essential to check and change your engine oil regularly in order to keep your car running smoothly.
 It is recommended that you do this every 3,000 miles or so.

 About the author